.PREPARING FOR YOUR PORTRAIT SESSION.

 .DRESS FOR YOUR PORTRAIT SESSION.

 Come dressed in your favorite outfit, ready for for a good time!
-If your session is taking place outdoors & the forecast calls for ‘less than ideal weather’, (especially in terms of temperature), be sure to dress in LAYERS!
-[Even if this means running out & buying a thermal underlay for yourself or your little one.
+If your session is taking place outdoors & the forecast calls for ‘less than ideal weather’, [especially in terms of temperature], be sure to dress in LAYERS!
+[Even if this means running out & buying a thermal underlay for yourself or your little one.]
 Trust me, if you feel cold, you will inevitably 'look cold' in your photographs.
-Photographers aren't magicians [although many would probably beg to differ!]...we can't photoshop out emotions!
-Haha!]
+Photographers aren't magicians [although many would probably beg to differ!]...we can't ‘photoshop out’ emotions!

-Keep your attire simple, but DO try to coordinate colors for groups of or more.
+Keep your attire simple, but DO try your best to coordinate colors for groups of or more.

 Solid colors are best.
 Try to avoid large, bold patterns.

-If your chosen portrait package allows for outfit changes, feel free to have an outfit change(s) ready to go and/or props along to add creativity and variety to your session!
+If your chosen portrait package allows for outfit changes, feel free to have your outfit change(s), hair combs, accessories, makeup, props, etc. ready to go inside of something that’s easy to carry around, like a small backpack - these kinds of items might be useful to you for those mid-shoot 'touch-ups' and will add creativity and variety to your session!

 Everyone that shows up for the session should plan to be apart of the session.
-[Please refrain from inviting your neighbor from down the street to 'watch' the shoot...that just gets to be a bit weird.
-Haha!
+[Please refrain from inviting your neighbor from down the street to 'watch' the shoot...that just gets to be a bit weird!]

 Have a question about something that wasn't answered here?
 Don't hesitate to drop me a line at email@example.com!